kencjohnston/kencjohnston/README.md

 * I consider Slack to be asynchronous.
 If there is a timeline for a request you might have please specificy it.
 For example - "Hey, can you review the Kickoff list prior to the kickoff meeting tomorrow?"

 ### Teams I Support
-I [support the Product Management team](https://about.gitlab.com/company/team/org-chart/) responsible for the Ops and Secure Stages.
+I [support the Product Management team](https://about.gitlab.com/company/team/org-chart/) responsible for the Ops Section stages at GitLab.
 * One easy way to keep me abreast of your priorities is to send a note in the #product Slack channel once a week and @ mention me.
 * Follow the [GitLab handbook when communicating time-off](https://about.gitlab.com/handbook/paid-time-off/#communicating-your-time-off).
 No other notification or approval is required.
 * I will never take offense to skip-leveling, if you have a concern [you can and should take it to whoever you think will be effective in alleviating it](https://about.gitlab.com/handbook/leadership/#communication-should-be-direct-not-hierarchical).
-* I tend towards the socratic, and I HATE micro-managing.
 * Share what you learn, whether that is relevant articles, conference notes or TED talks.

 ### Adaptable